awslabs/lambda-streams-to-firehose/README.md

 	<region> - The region in which the Kinesis Stream & Firehose Delivery Stream have been created.
 Today only single region operation is permitted
 ```

 This will add a new Stream Tag named ```ForwardToFirehoseStream``` on the Kinesis Stream with the value you supply.
+This is limited to delivery in the same region as the Kinesis Stream or DynamoDB table.
 You can run the script any time to update this value.
 To view the Tags configured on the Stream, simply run ```aws kinesis list-tags-for-stream --stream-name <My Kinesis Stream> --region <region>```

 If you are using Amazon DynamoDB, then *the Firehose Delivery Stream must be the same name as the Amazon DynamoDB Table*.